U.S. probe unable to rule out White House influence on JEDI contract awarded to Microsoft, not Amazon

 The White House did not immediately respond to a request for comment.
 The Defense Department said the report “should finally close the door on the media and corporate-driven attacks on the career procurement officials” involved with JEDI.

-Amazon and Microsoft did not immediately return requests for comment on Wednesday’s announcement.
+Amazon did not immediately return a request for comment on Wednesday’s announcement.

-Trump has publicly derided Amazon head Jeff Bezos and repeatedly criticized the giant online retailer, and has accused the Washington Post, owned by Bezos, of unfair coverage.
+Trump, who has publicly derided Amazon head Jeff Bezos and repeatedly criticized the giant online retailer, has accused the Washington Post, owned by Bezos, of unfair coverage.

 Defense Secretary Mark Esper has rejected that there was bias and said the Pentagon made its choice fairly and freely without external influence.